 The development of regional infrastructure projects is crucial to the development of a competitive regional economic integration process.
 Current inefficiencies in this area are being addressed by a series of actions to reduce transport costs and boost intra-African trade; reduce energy costs and increase access, ensure water and food security and increase global connectivity.

 To ensure peace, security and stability in the region, the EU supports the strengthening of electoral governance mechanisms, ensuring the smooth and safe running of elections in EAC partner states and building the capacities of national judiciaries, intelligence, law enforcement and border security agencies to combat and prevent terrorism and fight cross-border/transnational crime.

-To improve the quality of inland water quality in the EAC region, support under the 11th EDF will focus on the construction of wastewater treatment facilities and the improvement of sanitation and water supply, as well as the enforcing and monitoring of aquaculture regional policy and water release policy.
+To improve the quality of inland water quality in the EAC region, support under the 11th EDF focuses on construction of wastewater treatment facilities and improvement of sanitation and water supply, as well as enforcement and monitoring of regional aquaculture and water release policies.

-The European Commission’s humanitarian assistance in Tanzania is part of a regional programme intended to assist refugees, returnees and asylum seekers in the Great Lakes Region.
-The Commission continues to help refugees in camps in north-western Tanzania by providing basic needs and protection services.
-Since 2002, the European Commission has provided more than EUR 60 million for repatriation and resettlement interventions in north-western Tanzania and in neighbouring Burundi.
-The Commission has supported the naturalisation process of the Burundian refugees who have been in Tanzania since the 1970’s.
+The EU's humanitarian assistance in Tanzania is part of a regional programme intended to assist refugees, returnees and asylum seekers in the Great Lakes Region.
+The EU continues to help refugees in camps in north-western Tanzania by providing basic needs and protection services.
+Since 2002, the EU has provided more than EUR 60 million for repatriation and resettlement interventions in north-western Tanzania and in neighboring Burundi.

-Assistance is also provided by ECHO as necessary to Tanzania for emergencies such as flooding and out breaks of diseases.
+Assistance is also provided as necessary for emergencies such as flooding and out breaks of diseases.